Hilma-network organizes two courses in English in Spring 2020

-Hilma-network organizes three courses in English in Autumn 2019:
+Hilma-network organized three courses in English in Autumn 2019:

 Introduction to Gender Studies (5 ECTS)